CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: Related Work

-\paragraph{Inference acceleration and decoding strategies.} To reduce latency, parallel decoding strategies sample multiple tokens per step \citep{yu2025dimplediscretediffusionmultimodal,wei2025acceleratingdiffusionlargelanguage}, thereby decreasing the total number of iterations without requiring retraining.
-In addition, Caching or reusing outputs from bidirectional attention \citep{yu2025dimplediscretediffusionmultimodal,wei2025acceleratingdiffusionlargelanguage} and other stable computations \citep{liu2025dllmcacheacceleratingdiffusionlarge} across steps can further reduce latency.
-Beyond raw speed, planning and ordering improve robustness and sample efficiency: path-planning selects which tokens to (re)mask before denoising; adaptive token ordering learns easier sequences of decisions; PC-Sampler adds position-aware calibration to avoid early trivial selections; DPaD prunes distant suffix attention to curb redundant compute \citep{peng2025pathplanningmaskeddiffusion,kim2025trainworstplanbest,huang2025pcsamplerpositionawarecalibrationdecoding,chen2025dpadefficientdiffusionlanguage}.Some methods also take into account the dynamic nature of decoding and leverage historical information to improve decoding performance\citep{wang2025timefeatureexploitingtemporal}.
-Despite their effectiveness, these score-based methods are largely \emph{history-agnostic}—they rely solely on current-step confidence.
-This approach can lead to step-level instability and redundant iterations, as tokens are repeatedly re-masked until their confidence converges.
+\textbf{Inference Acceleration and Decoding Strategies } To reduce latency, parallel decoding samples multiple tokens per step, and reusing or caching of bidirectional-attention outputs or other stable computations can further cut runtime without retraining \citep{yu2025dimplediscretediffusionmultimodal,wei2025acceleratingdiffusionlargelanguage,liu2025dllmcacheacceleratingdiffusionlarge}.
+Beyond speed, planning and ordering methods (e.g., path-planning remasking, adaptive ordering, calibration, or attention pruning) improve robustness and efficiency \citep{peng2025pathplanningmaskeddiffusion,kim2025trainworstplanbest,huang2025pcsamplerpositionawarecalibrationdecoding,chen2025dpadefficientdiffusionlanguage}, and some incorporate temporal/historical signals \citep{wang2025timefeatureexploitingtemporal}.
+However, many score-based strategies remain largely history-agnostic, relying on current-step confidence, which can induce step-level instability and redundant remasking until confidence converges.